History of Formula One: Anglophone drivers and 1.5-litre engines (1962–1967)

 In 1962, the Lotus team ran the Lotus 25 powered by the new Coventry-Climax FWMV V8 engine.
 The car had an aluminium sheet monocoque chassis instead of the traditional spaceframe design.
 This proved to be the greatest technological breakthrough since the introduction of mid-engined cars, but the Lotus was unreliable at first.
-Jim Clark finished second that year leaving the title to Graham Hill and his new V8 powered BRM.
+Jim Clark finished second for Lotus that year, leaving the title to Graham Hill and his new V8-powered BRM.